 Both meetings are held at Gun Wharf, and are open to members of the public.

 Medway Labour The Medway Labour website was hacked over a week ago.
 We helpfully pointed this out to them when we spotted it.
 They didn’t acknowledge that and have done nothing about it, potentially opening up visitors to their website to malicious activity.

-Conservative UKIP Independent councillor Mark Joy was out campaigning with Labour this weekend.
+In a curious turn of events, ConservativeUKIP Independent councillor Mark Joy was out campaigning with Labour this weekend.
 There’s likely lots more to come on this development.

 In actual policy news, they’ve finally come out kinda-sorta in favour of the Lower Thames Crossing.